• Work

 CES Survival Tip #5: Master the Maze

 Las Vegas hotels are intentionally designed to be labyrinths.
-However, it is sometimes better to cut right through the hotels to get to your next destination, rather than walking around them or waiting in taxi lines.
+However, it is sometimes better to cut right through the hotels to get to your next destination, rather than walking around them or waiting in long taxi lines.
 Make time to familiarize yourself with the layouts of the convention centers and the hotels you know you’ll be visiting.
-You might just find that navigating through the indoors is quicker, so long as you don’t get lost in the maze (hat tip M. Brandon Lee)!
+You might just find that navigating through the indoors is quicker, so long as you don't get lost in the maze of the casino (hat tip M. Brandon Lee)!

 CES Survival Tip #6: Prioritize Health